UT-Austin-RPL/amago/README.md

 1. `FFTrajEncoder`: processes each timestep independently with a residual feedforward block.
 It has no memory!
 This is a useful sanity-check that isolates the impact of memory on performance.

 2. `GRUTrajEncoder`: a recurrent model.
-Long-term recall is challenging because we need to learn what to remember or forget at each timestep, and it may a while before new info is relevant to decision-making.
+Long-term recall is challenging because we need to learn what to remember or forget at each timestep, and it may awhile before new info is relevant to decision-making.
 However, inference speed is constant over long rollouts.

 3. `MambaTrajEncoder`: [Mamba](https://arxiv.org/abs/2312.00752) is a state-space model with similar conceptual strengths and weaknesses as an RNN.
 However, it runs significantly faster during training.